tenstorrent/tt-metal/docs/source/tt_metal/examples/matmul_single_core.rst

         EnqueueProgram(cq, program, false);
         EnqueueReadBuffer(cq, dst_dram_buffer, output, true);

-In this program,  we're using a separate reader kernel to take in data from DRAM into L1, and a separate writer kernel to write out results from the compute engine back to the destination DRAM buffer.

 Conclusion
 ----------
 Those are the additional steps for getting matmul_single_core operations up and running on the compute engine.